Overview

 Most boils typically resolve with at-home treatment or by using a boil ointment.
 It is advised never to try to squeeze a boil.

-- Applying a warm or hot compress to the region several times a day usually helps relieve some of the pain and pressure and razor bumps on vag lip.
+- Applying a warm or hot compress to the region several times a day usually helps relieve some of the pain and pressure and razor bumps on the vag lip.

 - Washing your hands before and after you touch the area helps prevent the spread of infection.